AayushKunwar/learning-go/go-features.md

+# features in go lang

 - init in if condition
 - no break in switch
 - no need for constants in switch
 - the defer syntax

 - no pointer arithmetics
 - no struct dereference (operator/syntax)
 - slice with make and append
 - variadic functions
 - map (dictionary)

 - first citizen function
 - function closure

 - methods!!!
 - methods and pointer (with indirection)

 - interface (implicit and null)
   - interface (with nil underlying value)
   - empty interface interface{}
+  - type assertions
+  - type switches
+- Stringer Type
+- error Type

 ---

 - slices are like references to an array
 - has nil
 - no syntax for type implements interface